 The LG 24GL600F is a great budget gaming monitor for competitive gamers looking for both FreeSync and Motion Blur Reduction.
 In case you’re not a fan of backlight strobing, you may want to check out the Acer XFA240 or the AOC G2590FX instead.

-The LG 24GL600F is an affordable entry-level 144Hz gaming monitor that encompasses everything a competitive FPS gamer may need including low input lag, quick response time, FreeSync, and Motion Blur Reduction.
+The LG 24GL600F is an economical entry-level 144Hz gaming monitor that encompasses everything a competitive FPS gamer might require including low input lag, quick response time, FreeSync, and Motion Blur Reduction.

 It’s the successor to the popular LG 24GM79G which offers the same key features.

 Like all TN panels, you get the narrow 160° (vertically) and 170° (horizontally) viewing angles meaning that the image will shift in color, contrast, and brightness when you look at it from skewed angles.

 As long as you are directly in front of the screen though, there are no issues regarding this.